waggle-sensor/node-platforms/nvidia-nano/README.md

 # TODO ITEMS

 ## currently working on
-- we need dnsmasq so that the camera gets an IP address on the lan port
-  - need to host the 10.31.81.1/24 network
 - configure the lan network rules
 - set the node's hostname (becomes the k3s node name)
 - k3s service override settings